/etc/init.d/sshd restart

 Error: Unable to execute bash: No such file or directory

-You may receive “Unable to execute bash: No such file or directory” error message while starting a VPS and the result is the VPS fails to start.
-The reason is, either the binaries from /bin OR /usr/bin are missing OR corrupted.
+You may receive “Unable to execute bash: No such file or directory” error message while starting a VPS and the reason is either the binaries from /bin OR /usr/bin are missing OR corrupted.

 To fix the issue, you either copy the directories /bin and /usr/bin from a working VPS OR from the OS template the VPS is using.